How Does the ReLU Activation Affect the Implicit Bias of Gradient Descent on High-dimensional Neural Network Regression?: Abstract

 \section{Abstract}

 Overparameterized ML models, including neural networks, typically induce underdetermined training objectives with multiple global minima.
 The \emph{implicit bias} refers to the limiting global minimum that is attained by a common optimization algorithm, such as gradient descent (GD).
 In this paper, we characterize the implicit bias of GD for training a shallow ReLU model with the squared loss on high-dimensional random features.
-Prior work showed that the implicit bias does not exist in the worst-case~\citep{vardi2021implicit}, or corresponds exactly to the minimum-$\ell_2$-norm solution among all global minima under \emph{exactly} orthogonal data~\citep{boursier2022gradient}.
-Our work interpolates between these two extremes and shows that, for sufficiently high-dimensional random data, the implicit bias approximates the minimum-$\ell_2$-norm solution with high probability with a gap on the order $\Theta(\sqrt{n/d})$, where $n$ is the number of training examples and $d$ is the feature dimension.
-Our results are obtained through a novel primal-dual analysis, which carefully tracks the evolution of predictions, data-span coefficients, as well as their interactions, and shows that the ReLU activation pattern quickly stabilizes with high probability over the random data.
+Prior work~\citep{vardi2021implicit} showed that the implicit bias does not exist in the worst-case, or corresponds exactly to the minimum-$\ell_2$-norm interpolating solution under \emph{exactly} orthogonal data~\citep{boursier2022gradient}.
+Our work interpolates between these two extremes and shows that, for sufficiently high-dimensional random data, the implicit bias approximates the minimum-$\ell_2$-norm solution with high probability with a gap on the order $\Theta\left(\sqrt{n/\|\blambda\|_1}\right)$, where $n$ is the number of training examples and $\blambda$ denotes the spectrum of the data covariance matrix.
+Our results are obtained through a novel primal-dual analysis that carefully tracks the evolution of predictions, data-span coefficients, as well as their interactions, and show that the ReLU activation pattern quickly stabilizes with high probability over random data.